Skip to content

 Rolldown can now compile and execute the regular expression on the Rust side, and can avoid invoking JS if the filter does not match.

 In addition to id, you can also filter based on moduleType and the module's source code.
-Full HookFilter interface for the filter property:
+The filter property works similarly to createFilter from @rollup/pluginutils.
+Here are some important details:

 ts